Expedition in Nepal

 |Accessibillity||kathmandu fly to Lukla, after completing the expedition return back to Kathmandu|

 |The Route||South West Ridge (First climbed by American and New Zealand team in 1961).|

 |Permit Fee||Mt.
 Ama Dablam Expedition USD 400 on Spring season, USD 200 on Autumn season, USD 100 on Winter/Summer|

 |Trip Facilities||3+ hotel in city on B/B and teahouse/lodges and tented accommodation during the climbing period.|

-- Fee: Royalty fee of Ama Dablam peak permit, national park entrance permit & TIMS card /li>
+- Fee: Royalty fee of Mt.
+Ama Dablam peak permit, national park entrance permit.

-- Staffs: Trekking Leader/Guide, high altitude Sherpa, Liaison officer and necessary supporter for expedition/li>
+- Staffs: Trekking Leader/Guide, high altitude Sherpa, Liaison officer and necessary supporters for expedition.

-- Transportation: Arrival/Departure transfer and surface road-head transportation by land transportation and Scheduled flight Kathmandu - Lukla – Kathmandu for members, staffs, Liaison officer and gear cargo air transportation./li>
+- Transportation: Arrival/departure transfer and surface road-head transportation and Scheduled flight from Kathmandu to Lukla and return flight to Kathmandu..

 - International flight and departure taxes

 - Personal travel insurance covering such as travel, accident, medical and emergency evacuation.